mohaoyi98/Monster-s-Grape/README.md

 //try it on your computer ;)

+### Function specifics:

+1. functions for each technicals input:all info of one company in 30 days; input type: one element of dictionary output:index e.g. rsi, mfi; output type: one element of dictionary

+2. helper functions (apply technicles into dataset)
+input:  type:
+output:  type: dataframe

 Notes on the function $partition$:
 1. If $cri$ is "weekly", then it returns a list of weekly stock data; otherwise, it returns a dictionary.